duckdb/duckdb-web/docs/sql/keywords_and_identifiers.md

 ### Case-Sensitivity of Identifiers

-Identifiers in DuckDB are always case-insensitive.
-This is true even for quoted identifiers.
-In this regard, DuckDB's behavior is different from PostgreSQL and other major SQL implementations.
+Identifiers in DuckDB are always case-insensitive, similarly to PostgreSQL.
+However, unlike PostgreSQL (and some other major SQL implementation), DuckDB also treats quoted identifiers as case-sensitive.

-However, each character's case (uppercase/lowercase) is maintained as originally specified by the user even if a query uses different cases when referring to the identifier.
+Despite treating identifiers in a case-insensitive manner, each character's case (uppercase/lowercase) is maintained as originally specified by the user even if a query uses different cases when referring to the identifier.
 For example:

 ```sql